-After two days of negotiations, a joint House-Senate conference committee approved a Crime Control Act of 1976, reauthorizing the Law Enforcement Assistance Administration (LEAA) for three more years and accepting Sen. Birch Bayh's (D-Ind.) proposal to utilize 19.15% of LEAA's total annual appropriate the conference of the conference priation for juvenile delinquency programs.
+After two days of negotiations, a joint House-Senate conference committee approved a Crime Control Act of 1976, reauthorizing the Law Enforcement Assistance Administration (LEAA) for three more years and accepting Sen. Birch Bayh's (D-Ind.) proposal to utilize 19.15% of LEAA's total annual appropriation for juvenile delinquency programs.
 The compromise bill was sent to the President for his expected signature.